abdonkath/MTA_Ridership/README.md

 - ADF Statistic: -2.014709719230118
 - p-value: 0.28016087630726183

-The p-value is larger than 0.05 so the data is currently not stationary.
-Therefore, we continued to difference again, and we got a result of p-value less than 0.05.
+The p-value is larger than 0.05.
+This meant the data was not currently stationary.
+Therefore, we applied differencing again, and we got a result of p-value less than 0.05.
 Since we used differencing twice, our I (Integrated) is equal to 2.
-We used this value to make the model.
+This value was used to make the model.
 ```python
 #Make the Model
 from statsmodels.tsa.arima.model import ARIMA